12 Garden Design Ideas Perfect For a Low Maintenance Garden

 If you don’t want to give up the green look of grass but you’re definitely looking to trade in the care it needs, an artificial option might be for you.
 This can be a good choice if you have kids or pets in the home that still want to have an area to run around and play.

 Artificial turf gives you the perfect shade of green all year — and beyond.
 It lasts for years and requires little care after the initial installation.
 There’s absolutely no need to fertilize, water, or mow!
 You’ll want to make sure it’s installed by a professional so it drains water correctly and prevents problems from appearing down the road.

 7. Paved Pathways

-Introduce a section of paving stones or cobblestones in your yard to break up the lines and create areas that don’t require any maintenance!
+Introduce a section of paving stones, cobblestones, or paving slabs in your yard to break up the lines and create areas that don’t require any maintenance!
 You can choose different colours to suit any decorating preference.
 Choose a smooth stone for a clean and upscale look or something rustic that will look good no matter how your garden grows.